BBC Television Shakespeare: Reception

 In the Times Educational Supplement, Nicholas Shrimpton approved of the production even if it was dealing with Shakespeare "at his third best".
 Costigan came across as a spring-heeled jack, Bloom had "fierce energy and flawless technique", and Rossiter grew stronger as the production goes on to find a "grander and more majestic style" for the dying King.
 Joan Hanauer, in the Sun Sentinel praised Rossiter in particular as memorable.
 In the Guardian, Nancy Banks-Smith credited Rossiter with a "gloriously eccentric and really very human performance, making a funny, pitiful fellow creature out of a cypher".
-Peter Kemp, in the Times Literary Supplement, found Giles' production a "very credible" approach to a difficult text.
+Peter Kemp, in the Times Literary Supplement, found Giles's production a "very credible" approach to a difficult text.
 Bloom was moving, Rossiter at his best in John's downfall, and Morris, with "poisonous aplomb" played Elinor as "a glittery-eyed, leathery-skinned old reptile".
 Costigan stood out in a "fresh, forceful performance" with "engaging verve and trenchancy".

 In the Observer, Julian Barnes admired Rossiter's strong, accomplished performance, although concluded that Shakespeare's text has a shapeless plot and tedious events.
-As a result, Giles' cheap, "cardboard" production was not enough to make the play a success.
+As a result, Giles's cheap, "cardboard" production was not enough to make the play a success.
 For Dennis Hackett, in the London Times, Rossiter, Bloom, and Costigan all deserved plaudits but things were let down by the "insubstantial nature and limited mood of the sets".
 John J. O'Connor, in the New York Times, also agreed that the design was "singularly disappointing", aiming for stylisation but "the effect is merely chintzy".
 However Bloom and Morris in particular were compelling and Giles kept the action running smoothly, even though the production sounded better than it looked.